-Challenger Division SummaryUpdated Tuesday April 12, 2011 by Downtown Little League.
+Challenger Division SummaryUpdated Saturday March 9, 2019 by Downtown Little League.

-Every year dozens of kids, many autistic, and some with multiple diagnosis, gathered at the BPC fields learning how to hit, run and be the member of a team.
-While the kids are playing, their parents have the opportunity to take some time off, enjoy the game and socialize with neighbors andfriends.
+Every year dozens of kids, many autistic, and some with multiple diagnosis, gather at the BPC fields learning how to hit, run and be the member of a team.
+While the kids are playing, their parents have the opportunity to take some time off, enjoy the game and socialize with neighbors and friends.
 Many, of course, can't resist the temptation, and get right into the action running around the bases with the kids or just having a catch in the outfield.
 DLL strongly encourages players from its older baseball and softball divisions to assist on the field, either by showing a challenger player how to hold the bat, run around the bases, or simply how to cheer on their teammates.
 The combination of children helping each other and getting involved in the action is priceless to watch and a must see for all DLL players, parents and coaches.

 For more information on DLL's Challenger Division contact the league or Division Coordinator Paul Colliton.